Frequently Asked Questions

 What will our first meeting look like?

 Before your first visit, you can request your intake paperwork to help make your first appointment run smoothly.
-We will utilize this alongside what we discuss within a 60-minute session to assist in the formulation of a treatment plan that fits you and your wishes.
-While we will discuss probable diagnoses; these can change we move forward in treatment.
+We will utilize this alongside what we discuss within a 60-minute session to assist in the formulation of a treatment plan that fits you and your goals.
+While we will discuss probable diagnoses, these can change as we move forward in treatment.
 We do not always recommend medications at the first appointment; you may not wish to trial any medication, or we may not feel that you are a good candidate for medication management at this time.
+Therapy is an effective way to help with treatment.
 We will also answer as many questions as we can during this session.
 We may discuss ordering labs to rule-out physical health concerns, finding a talk therapist, and collaborate on the best place to start.

 Are you able to coordinate care with my PCP or therapist?